alevar/tiebrush/README.rst

   Optional arguments (at least one of -s/-c/-j must be specified):

-  -s    output BED file with an estimate of the number of samples which contain alignments
-        for each interval.
   -j    output BED file with coverage of all splice-junctions in the input file.
   -c    output BedGraph (or BigWig with '-W') file with coverage for all mapped bases.
   -W    save coverage to -c file in BigWig format.
 Default output is in BED format.